 Trick #1 - Copying Users the Right Way

-Yesterday I announced that I would be doing a five day series entitle “The 5 Oracle Tricks You Never Knew.”
+Yesterday I announced that I would be doing a five day series entitled “The 5 Oracle Tricks You Never Knew.”
 Today’s trick is pretty simple, and it allows you to copy user accounts from one instance to another with the same password, grants, roles, etc, without using the exp/imp tools.

 Everyone knows that you can use “create user username identified by password” to create a new user.
 What most people don’t know is that you can actually copy the password of a user from one database to another as well.